kargarta/CKF-Adversary/README.md

 ---

 ## Overview
 This project contains a CKF-based state estimation and control simulation for a multi-UGV team running in the Robotarium environment.
 It includes event-triggered communication logic, shadow measurements, attack simulation (FDI and DoS), control barrier functions (CBF) to avoid collisions, and leader/follower controllers (Stanley/pure pursuit style).
-The main file is `CKF_Adversary (3).py`. :contentReference[oaicite:0]{index=0}
+The main file is `CKF_Adversary.py`. :contentReference[oaicite:0]{index=0}

 ---